Parents push back on SCCPSS start time changes

 SAVANNAH, Ga.
-(WSAV) – Some Chatham County families are pushing back on a plan to change the start times for some elementary schools in the district.
+(WSAV) – Some families are pushing back on a plan to change the start times for some elementary schools in the Savannah-Chatham County Public School System.
 They say the later start times will make it harder for working parents and their children.

 After more than a year of adapting to difficult situations, Miki Skelton said this is another hurdle she and many other families are facing.